nphollon/depdep/README.md

 Depdep is a dependency injection framework for Node.
 The goal of depdep is to simplify the set-up of functional and integration tests by making it easy to inject test doubles (mocks, stubs, spies, etc) into a fully-wired application.

-Depdep only has one function, and it looks like this:
+Depdep has two functions, and they look like this:

-    var context = require("depdep").buildApplicationContext(factories, substitutions)
+    require("depdep").buildContext(factories, substitutions)

+    require("depdep").buildLazyContext(factories, substitutions)

 ### Building objects with no dependencies